-Related to our first of the disadvantages of buying a short sale in Washington DC and North Carolina is the fact that the advertised short sale price may not be a lender approved price at all.
+Related to our first of the disadvantages of buying a short sale in Charlotte is the fact that the advertised short sale price may not be a lender approved price at all.
 It’s often the case that the advertised price is just a ploy to get potential buyers on the hook.

 If the lender doesn’t accept your offer of the advertised price, they may give you a counter offer.
 But it may be more than you’re willing to pay for the property, and you’re out a lot of wasted time again.
 And, again, if there are multiple liens on the property and even if the first lien holders accept your offer of the advertised price, a lien holder further down the line may reject your offer.

 If you need to purchase a property quickly, a short sale probably isn’t the best option.
 It sometimes takes up to a year to get a short sale finalized.
-And of all the disadvantages of buying a short sale in Washington DC and North Carolina, this one could be the most off-putting for investors.
+And of all the disadvantages of buying a short sale in Charlotte, this one could be the most off-putting for investors.